dtelad11/blueprint-elli-amir/README.md

 - Domain map and screener are read from static JSON files instead of a database.
 - Frontend is JS, not TypeScript (especially relevant for incoming data).
 - Skipped client-side validation and user authentication.
-- There are no backend tests.
+- There are no frontend tests.

 Given more time, I would start by splitting the deployment and hosting the frontend separately from the backend.

-Next, I would add strict typing to the frontend for safer API integration and introduce unit tests for the backend and potentially the frontend.
+Next, I would add strict typing and unit tests to the frontend for safer API integration.
 I would move the scoring logic to a dedicated service layer, which would ideally be more dynamic (relying on a database instead of hard-coding strings and rules).
 Lastly, I would add error handling via logging, retry logic, and user-friendly errors on the frontend.

 ### LinkedIn